yldio/joyent-portal/README.md

 ## Our Principles
 We have designed this product with these principles in mind:
-1.
+- 1.
-2.
+- 2.
-3.
+- 3.
-4.
+- 4.
-5.
+- 5.

 ## Our Design Library
-We use inVision craft for our design components, you can downoad this library [here] (https://drive.google.com/open?id=0Bw56g3tFwIuWOXNHUDZmRmQ3ZlE) and submit proposed changes to our Sketch wireframes [here] (https://drive.google.com/open?id=0B1oWObk56wa5cE5iY2JWNmI2djg).
+We use inVision craft for our design components, you can downoad this library [here](https://drive.google.com/open?id=0Bw56g3tFwIuWOXNHUDZmRmQ3ZlE) and submit proposed changes to our Sketch wireframes [here](https://drive.google.com/open?id=0B1oWObk56wa5cE5iY2JWNmI2djg).

 ## Documentation
-Our workshop meeting notes are kept in this [Google Drive folder] (https://drive.google.com/open?id=0B1oWObk56wa5eklBNGFlWFRFOHM).
-Our meeting notes are kept in this [Google Drive folder] (https://drive.google.com/open?id=0B1oWObk56wa5N1VzZjhZWWpDTTQ).
+Our workshop meeting notes are kept in this [Google Drive folder](https://drive.google.com/open?id=0B1oWObk56wa5eklBNGFlWFRFOHM).
+Our meeting notes are kept in this [Google Drive folder](https://drive.google.com/open?id=0B1oWObk56wa5N1VzZjhZWWpDTTQ).

 ## Development